 See NINE TV News 22/09/2016 (Devon)

-More below; the names have been changed but the stories are authentic.
+More below; some names have been changed but the stories are authentic.

 I first became aware of the Medical Weightloss Institute through its full page ad in the Brisbane Courier Mail in June this year.
 I have struggled with obesity for 20+ years following the birth of my last child.
 At 63 and trying to recover from a torn plantar fascia for 6 months when I saw the ad, I thought this could be the answer for me – viz. a medically supervised mechanism with lots of support from doctors and other staff.